Ice Poseidon: Arrest in Thailand

 In June 2023, Denino and several others were arrested in Bangkok, Thailand.
 The incident occurred during a live broadcast on Kick, in which Denino performed an explicit lap dance for his girlfriend at a hotel restaurant.
 This act was deemed disrespectful by the hotel's management.

 The hotel's general manager confronted Denino and his group, leading to their arrest by local authorities.
 Denino was charged with "distribution of obscene content", a serious offense under Thailand's Computer Crime Act.
 He faced the possibility of up to five years in prison.

 Following his arrest, Denino spent time in a Thai jail before posting bail, which cost him $12,000.
 He described the conditions in the jail as extremely harsh.

 As of mid-2024, Denino's legal situation had improved, with reports indicating that the charges against him were dropped.
+Denino later revealed that he had bribed and blackmailed officials, and said he would have committed suicide in Thai prison.

 Arrest in Australia

-On September 21, 2023, during a stream in Queensland, Australia, Denino and frequent stream collaborator Sam Pepper invited an escort for $500 to enter his hotel room, with the intent of streaming the escort interacting with another local streamer as part of a prank.
+On September 21, 2023, during a stream in Queensland, Australia, Denino and frequent stream collaborator Sam Pepper invited an escort for $500 to enter his hotel room, with the intent of streaming the escort interacting with another local streamer Robot Andy as part of a prank.
 They agreed on an extra fee to record the interaction, and the camera livestreaming was pointed out to the escort immediately as she entered the room.
 Ed Craven, founder and owner of the streaming platform Kick, was active in the stream chat while this was unfolding, sending laughing emotes.
-After being made aware of the situation via text message from a friend, the woman attempted to leave the hotel room but was temporarily blocked by the third streamer, who chased after her.
+After being made aware of the situation via text message from a friend, the woman attempted to leave the hotel room but was temporarily blocked by the third streamer Robot Andy, who chased after her.
 Later, Denino and Pepper exited the hotel and were apprehended by police officers, who placed them under arrest for sexual assault.
 They were later released without charge.